KivalM/spotblock-rs/README.md

 - Now spotblock should be available from your application menu, this will run spotify and start spotblock, and then kill spotblock after you close it
 - alternatively run `spotblock-run` from a terminal to run spotify with ad muting enabled
+- and run `spotblock-rs` from a terminal to run just the adblocker
 ## Disclaimer

 This set of code is purely for educational purposes.
 What you do with the code and any repurcussions is entirely your responsibility.